 You have your new favorite lazy soup ready for the next two or three days.
 Make sure to add extra parmesan with each serving because parmesan doesn’t cost extra.

 And when your life has been as hectic as mine, you really will appreciate it.
-And so will your family, because I don’t know why…but when mom doesn’t cook everyone acts like they have never set foot in a kitchen in their lives.
-Or they start experimenting.
+And so will your family, because I don’t know why…but when mom doesn’t cook, everyone acts like they have never set foot in a kitchen in their lives.
+Or they start experimenting in the kitchen, which is even worse!

 I’m like, “I have a food blog for a reason!
 Use a recipe!”